 Butler Gymnasium was built in 1936 and named in honor of U.S. Senator Hugh Butler, a longtime member and chairman of the Board of Trustees (1917-54).
 An addition was built onto the gymnasium in 1944 to house a former swimming pool, and in 1955, classrooms were added to the west side of the building.
 In 2022, the gymnasium was remodeled to serve as the home of Doane Men's and Women's Wrestling.
-It is now the home of Doane Men's and Women's Wrestling.

 Cassel Open Air Theatre was created in 1936 by Doane alumnus and treasurer A.T.
 Cassel.
-The outdoor amphitheater is the site of commencement each year as well as numerous student events throughout the year.
+The outdoor amphitheater is the site of commencement each year as well as numerous student events.
 Cassel, who graduated in 1894, was responsible for campus landscaping for many years.
 Doane renovated the open-air theatre in 2011, expanding the space, replacing retaining walls, and updating landscaping and other features.